ericlackey/netsuite-field-finder/README.md

 ## Release Notes

+### 0.29
+- Allow extension to work in Mass Update utility

 ### 0.28
 - Second attempt to fix issues where adding a related field result in an error.
 The problem was related to adding a related field through the native related tables interface.